Skip to product information

 *"Lafayette Reebag polyester fabric with "Lafgard" boasts a fluid repellency of 90%.
 Complies with AAMI PB70 Level 3.
 Reebag weighs 8.4 oz/sq yd (equivalent to 500 denier (500D) )."

 What do they weigh?
-The average weight of the packs is 5 lb.
-14 oz.
+The average weight of the packs is about 6 lbs (2.7 Kg).
 This includes the waist belt and internal frame sheet with an aluminum stave.
 This weight is comparable to other well-known high-quality packs in this class.
 (Note: The frame with aluminum stave averages 9.0 oz. and the waist belt 8.0 oz.)
+Please note that the packs made with 1000D Cordura weigh approximately 1 lb (0.45 Kg) more.

 What are the pack's dimensions?
 The approximate dimensions of the pack are: (W x H x D) Main Compartment: 11.0" x 19.5" x 7.5" = 1,535 cu in (28.0 cm x 49.5 cm x 19.0 cm = 26.3 L), Buckle Close Lid Pouches: 3" x 8" x 2" = 48 cu in (7.62 cm x 20.32 cm x 5.08 cm = 0.79 L x 2 = 1.58 L), Zipper Close Lid Pouch: 8.0" x 6.0" x 1.5" (20.32 cm x 15.24 cm x 3.81 = 1.18 L), Front Pouches: 5" x 9" x 4" = 180 cu in (12.7 cm x 22.86 cm x 10.16 cm= 2.95 L x 2 = 5.9 L), Side Pouches: 6" x 10.5" x 3" = 189 cu in (15.24 cm x 26.67 cm x 7.62 cm = 3.1 L x 2 = 6.2 L).
 The pack measurements differ slightly from the original with the Mk II being 1.0" wider, 1.5" deeper front-to-back, and 1.0" taller.
 Not much difference, really.
 Total Capacity is right at 41.2L